Germany expels four Syrian diplomats after arrests

 "After the arrest of two suspected spies, I have ordered four members of the Syrian embassy in Berlin to be expelled," Foreign Minister Guido Westerwelle said in a statement.

-The Syrian ambassador in Berlin was summoned to the German foreign office on Tuesday.
-"The German government made its view quite clear once again that such behaviour against members of the Syrian opposition was not acceptable in Germany," the foreign ministry said in the statement.
+The Syrian ambassador in Berlin was summoned to the German foreign office Tuesday.
+"The German government made its view quite clear once again that such behavior against members of the Syrian opposition was not acceptable in Germany," the foreign ministry said in the statement.

 In December, a Green politician for the city of Berlin with a Syrian background, Ferhad Ahma, was beaten up in his flat.
 He had been involved in activities against Assad's government and several Green lawmakers linked the attack to Syria's secret service.